 The Paycheck Protection Program and SBA loan forgiveness

-When used for payroll costs, rent, utilities, or mortgage interest, the loans will be forgiven—meaning you won’t have to pay them back—if you’re able to keep your team on payroll or hire them again once you open.
+When used for payroll costs, rent, utilities, or mortgage interest, you are eligible to apply for a PPP loan forgiveness—meaning you won’t have to pay them back—if you’re able to keep your team on payroll or hire them again once you open.

 The Act also includes tax credits for businesses that retain their staff during COVID-19.